 Privacy, consent, and trauma-informed boundaries

 A teen may only open up if she believes every hard sentence will not be repeated at the dinner table.
 Parents still need to know when safety is at risk.
 The program should explain this balance before the first session, not after a crisis.
+Both your daughter and you should hear the same explanation in language each of you understands.

-Trauma-informed care should show up in how the program handles choice and pressure.
+Trauma-informed care shows up in how the program handles choice and pressure.
 Teens should not be shamed, forced into riding, pushed into emotional disclosure, or treated as defiant when they freeze.
 A safe program can set firm limits without humiliating the teen.

 Marketing red flags that should slow you down